 At the intersection of design, data, and development.

-My name is Heidi—creative problem solver, digital product designer, systems thinker, teacher, runner, and map lover.
+My name is Heidi Mok and I am a creative problem solver, digital product designer, educator, runner, and map lover.
 My mission is to discover and translate the "aha" moments of life into thoughtful experiences that improve the way people live, work, and play.

-Currently I am a Senior Product Designer at a tech company based in Toronto called Kira Systems where I help shape a machine learning software system through design.
-In January I will also be a sessional instructor at OCADU teaching a course on Systems Thinking.
+I am a Senior Product Designer at a tech company based in Toronto called Kira Systems where I help shape an AI software product that helps people conduct contract analysis (imagine reviewing tens of thousands of documents with more speed and accuracy).
+I am also a sessional instructor with the Faculty of Design at OCADU where I teach a third year Industrial Design core studio course on Systems Thinking.

-Previously I was a Manager of Design Strategy at Bridgeable where I spent 8 years applying human-centered design methods of problem solving to business challenges, collaborating on small and large scale innovation projects in Canada and the US spanning healthcare, financial services, retail, and non-profit.
+Previously I was a Manager of Design Strategy at Bridgeable where I spent 8 years applying human-centered design methods of problem solving to business challenges.
+I collaborated on small and large scale innovation projects in Canada and the US spanning healthcare, financial services, retail, and non-profit.

 I hold a MA in Advanced Spatial Analysis and Visualization from UCL (University College London) and a BA in Industrial Design from OCAD University.